-The stages of recovery from narcissistic abuse can be viewed in two different ways.
+The stages of recovery from Narcissistic Abuse Syndrome can be viewed in two different ways.
 The first is four stages, or levels, which are based on time/distance from the narcissist as well as on actions-things you need to do to leave the narcissist.

 The second is based on the stages you will go through with your feelings as you leave the narcissistic relationship behind.